ntkrnl64/msstore_cdn/README.md

 # `msstore_cdn`

-A simple util that forces Microsoft Store to use the best CDN possible.
+A simple util that forces Microsoft Store / Windows Update to use the best CDN possible.

 ## CDN Sources